-Dubrovnik, Croatia has always been a popular destination, a so-called “pearl of the Adriatic”.
+Dubrovnik, Croatia has always been one fo the best places to visit in Croatia, a so-called “pearl of the Adriatic”.
 With the massive fame of “Game of Thrones” tv-show, the town became a major touristic hotspot for the fans of the iconic series.
 The city became so popular there were even ideas to limit the number of visitors in the walled Dubrovnik Old Town, well-known from the tv as the set of King’s Landing.

 But while “Game of Thrones” locations are big Dubrovnik attractions, there are many more things to do in Dubrovnik.
 And if you plan your trip to Dubrovnik carefully, you will be able to enjoy the city without (relatively) too much of a crowd around.